 The work of a financial advisor is to advise the client financially in the business and provide a portfolio of investments.
 You should hire a financial advisor to get in-depth knowledge of finance and prepare business plans according to his advice.

 Make sure personal and business expenses are separated.
 Set up the range of regular payments you can afford.
 The business should be focused on its goal.

 - Prepay Everything You Can

-Don’t keep the burden on yourself or business.
+Don’t keep the burden on yourself or your business.
 Prepay everything in advance to avoid any problems in the future.

 - Ask for smallest Funding